marcelotto/magma/test/data/documents/artefacts/generated/modules/Nested/Example/Prompt for ModuleDoc of Nested.Example.md

 ## Request

-Generate a moduledoc for `Some.DocumentWithFrontMatter`.
+Generate a moduledoc for `Nested.Example`.